ncm2/ncm2/README.md

 work, for example, javascript completion in markdown or html script tag.
 So I use custom parser in NCM to implement the scoping features.

+IMHO, NCM is potentially faster 'cause all completion sources runs in parallel.

 ### Experimental hacking

 Note that there's some hacking done in NCM.
 It uses a per 30ms timer to detect